sampsyo/uwadvising/advising.md

 We always hope that things go well.
 Sometimes, they don't.
 Here's what to do.

 1. **Don't wait.
 Deal with it NOW.** Problems in advising relationships, just as in any other relationship, cannot be resolved without good communication.
-Almost all issues can be solved by simply having an open and honest conversation with your advisor.
-The earlier you talk to your advisor, the easier it is to resolve most problems.
+Almost all issues can be solved by simply having an open and honest conversation with your adviser.
+The earlier you talk to your adviser, the easier it is to resolve most problems.
 2. **Poll your officemates, mentors, and groupmates.** Chances are, your older officemates have been there.
 Leverage that experience when you can.
 3. **Talk to your grad student mentor.** Upon entering the Ph.D. program, you were assigned a student mentor.
 This mentor has likely experienced most of the same issues you may experience and can therefore provide you with useful advice.
 3. **Talk to the Grad.
 Program Coordinator, Anna Karlin (karlin@cs)** Anna is a wealth of information and is more than happy to lend her expertise to helping resolve your problem.